CedricCazin/tutorials/docs/001-setup-WSL-dev-environment/configure-WSL.md

 There is txo different way to configure WSL

-* globally accross all WSL distributions
+* globally across all WSL distributions
 * on a per-distribution basis

 ## Global Configuration